glondu/belenios/doc/instructions-en.md

 The important points for the administrator are the following:

 - to obtain the voter list, as a list of valid email addresses, one address by voter.
+In case of a weighted vote, voters may be assigned a different weight.
 This list must be validated by the electoral committee.
 - to check and check again these email addresses before starting the election (and even before the sending of the credentials in automatic